 Companies involved in the programme so far include NHS, Lancome, Investec Bank, Royal Mail, Lloyds Banking Group, Yves Saint-Laurent, Royal Bank of Scotland and more.
 Many of the speakers have been providing tips on what the students can do now to benefit their future careers.
 Networking was a recurring topic with students being encouraged to grow their contacts and connections from all walks of life using the LinkedIn online social networking platform.
 Others spoke about the importance of developing skills, taking opportunities and building work experience to successfully climb the career ladder.

 Some students have had the opportunity to work to a live business brief set by the employers.
 Devising a marketing campsign for Pepsi, setting up a small business, designing logos, creating adverts and discussing business ethics have been just some of the topics the Harrow College students have tackled and presented in front of the industry experts.
+Buckingham Futures, a local recruitment company, played a key role in the latest sesssion working closely with students and helping to make the day a great success.

 The programme is being delivered by Working Knowledge - a social enterprise that exists to open the eyes of business to the young talent available locally.